MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_8.0-performance-tuning-for-web-servers.md

 ### Internet Server Application Programming Interface (ISAPI)

 No special tuning parameters are needed for ISAPI applications.
 If you write a private ISAPI extension, make sure that it is written for performance and resource use.
+For more information, see [Other issues that affect IIS performance](#bkmk-iisother").

 ### Managed code tuning guidelines

-The integrated pipeline model in IIS 8.5 enables a high degree of flexibility and extensibility.
+The integrated pipeline model in IIS 10.0 enables a high degree of flexibility and extensibility.
 Custom modules that are implemented in native or managed code can be inserted into the pipeline, or they can replace existing modules.
 Although this extensibility model offers convenience and simplicity, you should be careful before you insert new managed modules that hook into global events.
 Adding a global managed module means that all requests, including static file requests, must touch managed code.
 Custom modules are susceptible to events such as garbage collection.
 In addition, custom modules add significant CPU cost due to marshaling data between native and managed code.
-If possible, you should implement global modules in native code.
+If possible, you should set preCondition to managedHandler for managed module.

-Before you deploy an ASP.NET website, make sure that you compile all scripts.
-You can do this by calling one .NET script in each directory.
-After the compilation is complete, you should restart IIS.
-You should also recompile the scripts after you make changes to machine.config, web.config, or any .aspx scripts.
+To get better cold startup performance, make sure that you precompile the ASP.NET web site or leverage IIS Application Initialization feature to warm up the application.

 If session state is not needed, make sure that you turn it off for each page.

+If there are many I/O bound operations, try to use asynchronous version of relevant APIs which will give you much better scalability.

+Also using Output Cache properly will also boost the performance of your web site.

 When you run multiple hosts that contain ASP.NET scripts in isolated mode (one application pool per site), monitor the memory usage.
 Make sure that the server has enough RAM for the expected number of concurrently running application pools.
 Consider using multiple application domains instead of multiple isolated processes.

-For ASP.NET performance recommendations, see [10 Tips for Writing High-Performance Web Applications](http://msdn.microsoft.com/magazine/cc163854.aspx).

 ### <a href="" id="bkmk-iisother"></a>Other issues that affect IIS performance